 Low Quality Content

-Prospects and Google will not stand for this.
-They are demanding high quality content that will provide real value to people.
+Your potential customers and Google will not stand for this.
+They are demanding high quality content that will provide real value.

 Most lawyers don’t have the time to write content, let alone great content.
 If this is you, look to outsource your content creation.
 It will save lots of time and they will likely do it better.
 You’ll may pay more upfront, but the end result will be more traffic and conversions.

 Ignoring On Page SEO

 Lawyers often make the mistake of only trying to get off page SEO.
 This includes building links from high quality and relevant websites.
 This is done often done through guest blogging and connections.
 While it’s important to be focused on this, don’t do so to the point of overlooking the importance of on page SEO.

 On page SEO isn’t limited to the following but below are some great starter tips.